-We have Koalas on both our Carnarvon Station Reserve and Goonderoo Reserves in Queensland.
+We have Koalas on both our Carnarvon Station Reserve and Goonderoo Reserves and they've also been spotted at Currumbin Valley Reserve (all are in Queensland).
 As staff and volunteers have discovered, Koalas are not always easy to spot!

 Despite their size and unmistakable features, they can climb to some of the highest, thinnest tree branches where their silhouettes are broken up by waving foliage and a glary skyline.
 Combined with their stillness and sleepy habits, they can easily go unnoticed by people working below.